asraparadise/asraparadise.github.io/faq.md

 - If the feature is enabled and a channel has been set, check if Asra can Read Messages and Send Messages in the log channel, as well as Embed Links.
 If none of these work, don’t hesitate to join our [support server](https://asraparadise.github.io/support).

-> ℹ️ This applies to all logging modules including actionlogs, moderation logs, and automod logs.
+> ℹ️ **Note:** This applies to all logging modules including actionlogs, moderation logs, and automod logs.

+## Asra won’t give roles or autoroles, how can I fix this?
+For Asra to be able to manage or moderate any role, it has to be higher then the role you want it to give or remove in the role settings screen of your discord.
+Otherwise, Asra will not be able to manage users who have the role.

+Drag the role above any roles you want it to manage, as shown above.
+To learn more about role hierarchy, [click here](https://support.discord.com/hc/en-us/articles/214836687-Role-Management-101).

 ## 👨‍💻 How can I request features?